Ten Seconds to Hell: Production

 Robert Aldrich had just been fired from making The Garment Jungle:

 I couldn't get a job.
 Now that year was over, and I couldn't get a job.
 It goes back to staying at the table.
 Anybody that stays away for awhile, voluntarily or involuntarily, risks never coming back.
 Then somebody brought me The Phoenix.
 I figured I might as well get out of town, so I rewrote it much to its detriment and went to Germany.

 It was only the second film from the newly formed Seven Arts Productions.
 The original title was The Phoenix and it was also known as 6 to 1 and The ExtraEdge.

-Filming took place in Berlin over a ten-week period.
-The movie features, in a small role, Jim Hutton, who was serving in the American army in Berlin at the time.
+Filming took place in West Berlin over a ten-week period.
+The movie features, in a small role, Jim Hutton, who was serving in the American army in West Berlin at the time.

 Reception

 Variety called it "a downbeat picture that registers little audience impact."